doc4d/docs/docs/commands/string.md

 (\*) The algorithm for converting real values into text is based on 13 significant digits, see [`SET REAL COMPARISON LEVEL`](../commands-legacy/set-real-comparison-level.md).

-#### *base* parameter
+#### String(number;base)

-You can also pass an optional *base* parameter (integer) to specify the radix in which the number should be returned.
+Using a *base* parameter (integer) triggers a specific mode that strictly follows the [`toString` EcmaScript specification regarding radix handling](https://tc39.es/ecma262/multipage/numbers-and-dates.html#sec-number.prototype.tostring).
+In the *base* parameter, pass the radix in which the number should be returned.
 For example, this syntax allows you to convert numbers to hexadecimal strings.

-:::note
+:::note Notes

-If the specified number value is negative, the sign is preserved.
+- If the specified number value is negative, the sign is preserved.
 This is the case even if the radix is 2; the returned string is > N, the positive binary representation of the number value preceded by a - sign (not the two's complement of the number value).
+- If the specified number value is not defined, the "Nan" string is returned.

 :::